92berra/CAN/README.md

-# PCAN
+# CAN

-PCAN Selfstudy using PCAN Basic API
+CAN Selfstudy using PCAN Basic API, PCAN-USB

 <br/>